NVIDIA/aistore/docs/_posts/2023-05-08-aisio-transforms-with-webdataset-pt-1.md

 ais wait `YourSortJobID`
 ```

-Now we can see the ouptut shards as defined in the dSort job spec above, each containing a random set of the data samples.
+Now we can see the output shards as defined in the dSort job spec above, each containing a random set of the data samples.

 ```bash
 ais bucket ls ais://images -prefix shuffled